Billi-Green/Ghost_ESP_B/docs/hugo docs/content/nfc/supported.md

   - Built-in common keys.
   - Flipper Zero dictionary pre-compiled in.

-- **Key caching:** Successful keys are cached for the session and appended to the user dictionary so future scans start with known values.
+- **User Dictionary:** Successful keys are appended to the user dictionary on the mounted sd card so future scans start with known values.

-- **Save:** Cached sectors and recovered keys stored in `.nfc` files for later use.
+- **Save:** Unlocked sectors and recovered keys are stored in Flipper formatted `.nfc` files.

 - **Write:** Not currently supported from GhostESP.